ChDeinert/component-collection-example/README.md

 The code needs to be compiled before usage in other projects.
 For this run `npm run dist` or `yarn dist`.
 This will compile your components into the `/lib` folder.
 To create a new release from that commit and push this Folder.
 Don't forget to update the version inside `package.json` and to update `CHANGELOG`.
 After this is done, add a git-tag with the version number.

+## Installation in another Project

+This *Package* is not published on npm.
+If you want to try and install it inside another Project you have to install with the git/https path like `npm install git+https://git@github.com:ChDeinert/component-collection-example.git`.
+To use the components simply import the one you need like
+e.g. `import { Button } from 'component-collection-example';`.